10 Driving Tips to Stay Safe in Wet Weather

 Ensure windshield wipers are in working order

 Windshield wipers should always be in working condition.
 Be vigilant about replacing them once per year, or whenever they start to leave streaks on the glass.
-Having wipers blades in tip-top shape ensures the best possible visibility as you drive in heavy rain.
+Having wipers blades in tip-top shape ensures the best possible visibility when driving in wet weather.
 Find out how to replace wiper blades in six easy steps.

 Stay home if you can